University of the Philippines Arboretum

-University of the Philippines Arboretum, also known as UP Arboretum, is a botanical garden located on the campus of the University of the Philippines Diliman in Quezon City, Philippines.
-It lies at the northern part of the village of U.P.
-Campus between the U.P.-Ayala Land TechnoHub on Commonwealth Avenue to the south and Central Avenue and the village of Culiat to the north, close to the Philippine Nuclear Research Institute.
+The University of the Philippines Arboretum, also known as UP Arboretum, is a botanical garden and urban forest located in the University of the Philippines Diliman campus in Quezon City, Metro Manila, Philippines.
+It lies at the northern part of Barangay U.P.
+Campus between the U.P.-Ayala Land TechnoHub on Commonwealth Avenue to the south and Central Avenue and Barangay Culiat to the north, close to the Philippine Nuclear Research Institute.
 The 16 ha man-made forest garden houses a collection of more than 9,000 tropical plants of about 77 unique species.
 It is one of few rainforests of its size located entirely within Metro Manila.